Tom Waits

 Nighttime in Greenwich Village.

-Tom Waits and Norman Savage, my boyfriend, were leaning against an Impala, smoking.
-I ran up to my 4th floor studio, apartment, got my Nikon F2, and took photographs in the ambient, muggy light of University Place and East 11th.
+Tom Waits and Norman Savage, my boyfriend, were leaning against an Impala smoking.
+I ran up to my 4th-floor studio apartment for my Nikon F2 and took photographs in the ambient muggy light of University Place and East 11th.

-The next day, Tom, Norman, their friend “Doc” a psychiatrist, Norman’s brother Bobby, and I drove out to Coney Island because Tom and I wanted to ride the Cyclone roller coaster.
-They’d shut it down right when we got there because it had started to rain.
+The next day, Tom, Norman, their friend “Doc” (a psychiatrist), Norman’s brother Bobby, and I drove out to Coney Island because Tom and I wanted to ride the roller coaster, the Cyclone.
+They shut it down right when we got there because it started to rain.
 We went to a nearby diner with bulbous red booths and flappy menus.
 We hung out for a long time drinking watery coffee.
-At one point, I said I was from New Jersey, and Tom asked me what the Shore was like in summer, and if the girls wore those spangly tops.
-I said what made the Shore in the summer besides everything else was its smell.
-And that girls also wore jean shorts that practically ended at the bottom of their zippers.
+At one point, I said I was from New Jersey, and Tom asked me what the Shore was like in summer and if the girls wore those spangly tops.
+I said what made the Shore the Shore in summer, besides everything else, was its smell.
+And that below their spangly tops, girls wore jean shorts that ended practically at the bottom of their zippers.

 We all went to his SNL show when Tom came back in December.
 He played “Eggs and Sausage (In a Cadillac with Susan Michelson).”
-We couldn’t find him down on the set afterwards, and eventually saw him crouched on his heels behind a black curtain, smoking a cigarette.
+We couldn’t find him down on the set afterward and eventually saw him crouched on his heels behind a black curtain, smoking a cigarette.
 “Sucked,” he said.
 We went upstairs to the after-party.
-Belushi, Ackroyd and Bill Murray showed up in leather around 2:00am.
-They stood in a pack until I heard Belushi say, “Let’s get the fuck out of here.”
+Belushi, Aykroyd, and Bill Murray showed up in leather around 2:00 am.
+They stood in a fist drinking until I heard Belushi say, “Let’s get the fuck out of here.”
 When Tom came back from L.A. in March, we went to strip bars in the Bowery, then took the Staten Island Ferry over and back.

-The last time I saw Tom was 1999, in Eugene, Oregon, right after the release of “Mule Variations.”
-He entered to his band’s jazz at the back of the auditorium, silhouetted by spotlight in a bowler hat throwing confetti over his shoulders and tooting a kid’s horn.
+The last time I saw Tom was in 1999 in Eugene, Oregon, right after the release of “Mule Variations.”
+He entered at the back of the auditorium while his band played jazz on stage.
+He was silhouetted by a spotlight, wearing a bowler hat, throwing confetti over his shoulders, and tooting a toy horn as he walked down the aisle.
 His wife and three kids were in the audience.
 After an extraordinary hour of music, Tom cleared the stage except for a bass and piano.
+Instant cheering.

-“Go to hell,” he yelled, and played “Tango Till They’re Sore.”
+“Go to hell,” he yelled back and played “Tango Till They’re Sore.”

-Twenty-one years later, when I took a break from teaching in Portland, Oregon, I finally developed these negatives at Safelight, a DIY darkroom.
-I had a few small shows in Portland cafes.
+Twenty-one years later, when I took a break from teaching in Portland, Oregon, I finally developed these negatives at Safelight, a DIY darkroom, and had a few shows in Portland.

-I sent a print of each photograph to Tom at Prairie Sun Recording Studio, on a former 10-acre chicken farm in Cotai, California.
-A woman from the Studio called me about a week later and thanked me.
+I sent a print of each photograph to Tom at Prairie Sun Recording Studio, located on a former 10-acre chicken farm in Cotati, California.
+A woman from the studio called me about a week later and thanked me.
 I’m glad Tom has them.

 Never could get over not riding that Cyclone with him.